QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 A consequence is that, since many algorithms require matrix-matrix multiplication, it is often not possible to go below that order without further matrix structure.

-That is, changing the constant of proportionality for a given size can help, but in order to achieve higher scaling you need to identify matrix structure (e.g. tridigonal, sparse, etc.) and ensure your operations do not lose it.
+That is, changing the constant of proportionality for a given size can help, but in order to achieve better scaling you need to identify matrix structure (e.g. tridigonal, sparse, etc.) and ensure your operations do not lose it.

 Losing Structure